RIOT-OS/RIOT/doc/doxygen/src/build-system-cpu-conventions.md

 This causes both issue to read the definition and slow execution time for definitions that are a static mapping from the exact CPU model.

-With the way of defining boards and CPU, some informations should be defined either for the description, dependency resolution or compilation (respectively in the `Makefile.features`, the `Makefile.dep` or `Makefile.include`) so may want to define only each piece of information required for each step.
+With the way of defining boards and CPU, some information should be defined either for the description, dependency resolution or compilation (respectively in the `Makefile.features`, the `Makefile.dep` or `Makefile.include`) so may want to define only each piece of information required for each step.